snusnumrick/karate/README.md

     - Multiple payment options initiated from Family Portal (`/family/payment`): Monthly Group, Yearly Group, Individual Sessions (purchased in quantities).
     - **Discount Code Support:** Apply discount codes during payment with real-time validation and calculation.
     - View payment history, including payment type and applied discounts (`/family/payment-history`).
-    - Dynamic pricing tiers based on student payment history (1st Month, 2nd Month, Ongoing Monthly).
+    - Flat monthly rate for all students with automatic discounts applied for new students and other qualifying events.
 Prices shown are before tax.
     - Applicable sales taxes (e.g., GST, PST) are calculated based on active rates defined in the `tax_rates` database table and the `applicableTaxNames` setting in `app/config/site.ts`.
 The breakdown (including tax name, description, rate, and amount) is stored in the `payment_taxes` table, and the total amount (subtotal + all taxes) is stored in the `payments` table and sent to Stripe.
     - Custom, print-friendly payment receipts including tax breakdown (displaying tax description) and discount details are generated and accessible via the Family Portal (`/family/receipt/:paymentId`) instead of using Stripe's default receipts.
 The URL is stored in the `payments.receipt_url` field.
 Requires `VITE_SITE_URL` environment variable to be set correctly.
     - Student eligibility status ("Trial", "Paid - Monthly", "Paid - Yearly", "Expired") based on payment history (`app/utils/supabase.server.ts`).